Esri/project-delivery-scripts/enterprise-scripts/README.md

 ## Script 2: Clone_Groups.ipynb
 In this script, the template groups will be copied within the Project organization and renamed so they can be identified as the groups shared with the specific delivery organization.
 A new folder will be created, and all the items shared with each group will be copied, renamed, and stored in this new folder.

 ### Getting Started:
+1. Ensure that the sync scheduled in Script 1 has already happened successfully and that all the content you wish to clone as part of your template group is accessible from your ArcGIS Online Organization.
-1. Find the group IDs for the template groups.
+2. Find the group IDs for the template groups.
 Example set-up in the project organization:
     - test-group (ID "a7903db4086641b98570bce5856a6364") contains:
         - Sample Layer
         - Sample Map
     - test-group-2 (ID "4d7ff4f81d6340428ef290b7de801204") contains:
         - Sample WebApp
-2. Change the variables in cell 1.
+3. Change the variables in cell 1.
 Example variables:
     - PROJECT_PORTAL = "https://envisioning.maps.arcgis.com"
     - PROJECT_USERNAME = "admin"
     - PROJECT_GROUP_IDS = ["a7903db4086641b98570bce5856a6364", "4d7ff4f81d6340428ef290b7de801204"]
     - COPY_PREFIX = "ACME"
-3. Run the notebook cell by cell.
+4. Run the notebook cell by cell.
-    - In cell 3, you will need to enter thet password for the project username when prompted
+    - In cell 3, you will need to enter the password for the project username when prompted
     - In cell 5, the script will print out the existing template groups and items that will be copied over
     - In cell 6, the script will print out the groups and items that were copied and renamed
-4. Continuing this example, after running this script, the following should now also exist in the project organization:
+5. Continuing this example, after running this script, the following should now also exist in the project organization:
     - ACME-test-group contains:
         - ACME Sample Layer
         - ACME Sample Map